mbarbin/crs/doc/src/pages/index.md

 This tool is designed to be flexible and can be used during development or integrated into your CI pipeline.
 For example, you can use **crs** to ensure no unresolved comments remain before merging a pull request or releasing a new version of your software.

-Beyond its standalone functionality, **crs** is intended to serve as a sharable building block for more comprehensive code review systems and workflows.
+Beyond its standalone functionality, **crs** is intended to serve as a sharable building block for more comprehensive code review systems and collaborative workflows.